 What is the treatment for Infertility Stress?

-Cognitive Behavioral Therapy (CBT) focuses directly on the cognitive distortions related to the current infertility.
+CBT for infertility stress focuses directly on the cognitive distortions related to the current infertility.
 More specifically, cognitive behavioral therapists help individuals learn to identify their thoughts or cognitive distortions, examine ways they impact their behaviors and emotions, then change them in order to change emotions and/or behaviors.
 Practicing this over and over again in therapy sessions and in homework assignments eventually leads to a change in behaviors, thoughts, emotions, stress level, and sometimes your ability to conceive!